Mig-uel/nest-masterclass/README.md

 - **Intra-Module Dependencies**: These are dependencies that are specific to a module and are not shared with other modules.
 They are typically used for services that provide functionality only within the context of a specific module.
 - **Inter-Module Dependencies**: These are dependencies that are shared between multiple modules.
 They are typically used for services that provide functionality that is needed across different parts of the application.
 - **Cross-Module Dependencies**: These are dependencies that span multiple modules and may require coordination between them.
 They are typically used for services that need to interact with components from different modules.

+## Documenting Code

+Documentation is an essential part of software development that helps developers understand how to use and maintain code.
+In NestJS, you can document your code using comments, JSDoc annotations, and tools like Swagger for API documentation.

+### Types of Documentation

+- **API Documentation**: This type of documentation describes the endpoints, request/response formats, and usage of the API.
+It is typically generated automatically from the code using tools like Swagger.
+  - Useful for clients and developers who need to understand how to interact with the API.
+  - For API documentation, NestJS uses OpenAPI, previously known as Swagger, to generate interactive API documentation.
+  - The documentation is hosted at a specific endpoint (e.g., `/api-docs`) and provides details about the available endpoints, request parameters, response formats, and example requests/responses.
+- **Code Documentation**: This type of documentation provides explanations and comments within the code itself.
+It helps developers understand the purpose and functionality of specific classes, methods, and properties.
+  - Useful for developers who need to maintain or extend the codebase.
+  - For code documentation, NestJS uses Compodoc, which is a documentation generator for TypeScript projects.